martinjanssenn/Xtendis-Demo/README.md

 This will start the Flask application on your local machine.

 ## Test the application
-To test the application, run:
+To test the backend application, run:
 `pytest`

 This will unittest the full application.

+To test the frontend application, run:
+`npx cypress run`